-The last thing I want to suggest to help you maximize simplicity is automatic investing.
+The last thing I want to suggest in the spirit of simplicity is automatic investing.
 If you invest a little every month through payroll deduction or bank transfers, you will be doing what is known as “dollar cost averaging” — investing the same amount automatically on a regular basis.
 It is very easy to do.
-And by investing a fixed amount each month, you can buy shares at the least cost possible.
+And by investing a fixed amount each month, we can buy shares at the least cost possible.
 We buy more shares when the price is low, and we buy fewer when the price is high.
 Plus, if we invest automatically, we have a better chance of success.

 Slow and steady wins the race!
 Proverbs 13:11 says, “Wealth gained hastily will dwindle, but whoever gathers little by little will increase it.”

 Hastiness can take many forms.
 Perhaps the most familiar ones are the “get rich quick” schemes we all hear about from time to time.
-One that I have seen quite a bit lately is something like, “Don’t miss the multi-billion dollar opportunity in legalized marijuana!”
+One that I seem to see quite a bit lately is something like, “Don’t miss the multi-billion dollar opportunity in legalized marijuana!”
 Notice how these kinds of ads try to snag us with the “fear of missing out” approach?
 I think I am going to pass on that one.

-A good definition of patience in the context of investing might be, “The ability to stay focused on your goals and long-term strategy to achieve them in spite of all the noise and distractions that will tempt you to do something different.”
+A good definition of patience in the context of investing might be, “The ability to stay focused on your goals and long-term strategy in spite of all the noise and distractions that will tempt you to do something different.”

 What is the main contributor to this disparity between individual investor returns and the market in general?
 It’s bad behavior; not morally bad (hopefully), but bad in the sense that many individual investors jump from one recently successful investment to another.
 Each time they do this, they’re buying at a higher price AFTER the security has gone up in price.
 Then they are disappointed when it falls, and they eventually sell at a lower price.
 The net result is a loss.

-I could argue that buying and selling are not investing at all – at best they’re trading; at worst, gambling.
+I could argue that buying and selling are not investing at all – at best it’s trading; at worst, gambling.
 And while there is always the exception, most of the research says that stock traders lose more than they win over time.
-Gamblers always lose, at least in the long run, because the house always wins in the end and it’s a zero sum game.
+Gamblers always lose, at least in the long run because the house always wins in the end and it’s a zero sum game.

 Most successful investors know that there is no quick, sure way to meet their goals.
-It’s more about cultivating good investing habits than anything else.
+It’s more about cultivating good investing habits than investment hubris.
 Good habits will pay off over time.
 It’s not about always actively doing something – that can be a sign of fear or greed.
 People who have consistently grown their assets have learned to cultivate patience.
 They don’t panic when their account value goes down (as it invariably will).
-In fact, they may buy a little more when the price falls and others are selling.
-But rather than constantly buying and selling, they let their assets to “grow by themselves.”
+In fact, they may buy more when the price falls and others are selling.
+They know you can’t build a nice nest egg overnight with a quick buy and sell strategy.
+Patience allows your assets to “grow by themselves.”

-Patient investors have learned these hard lessons and take a business-like approach to investing.
-When you regularly buy and patiently hold (but not necessarily forever) low-cost, high-quality funds with proven track records, you just need to wait patiently – to let compounding do its thing.
-As a general rule, that approach will produce the greatest investment results by reducing costs and behavioral errors.
+Patient investors have learned these hard lessons and take a business-like for up to investing.
+When you regularly buy and patiently hold (but not necessarily forever) low-cost, high-quality funds with proven track records, u just need to wait patiently – to let compounding do its thing.
+As a general rule, that approach produces better investment results by reducing costs and behavioral errors.
 There is no need for expensive and complex investment types or strategies to generate investment returns sufficient to grow your assets to give you enough to retire with dignity.

 Moderation is closely related to patience because it involves self-control and restraint.
 A good definition in this context would be: “Using a stable and balanced approach to investing; not given to extremes in investment types or behaviors based on impulse or emotion.”

-At the other end of the spectrum are laziness and passivity.
-Lazy investors are not disciplined and don’t plan for the future.
-They presume on God’s provision in spite of a lack of action.
-They don’t exert self-control, so they don’t save or invest as they should.
+On the other end of the spectrum are laziness and passivity.
+You don’t act as wise stewards of the resources that God has given you.
+You are not disciplined and don’t plan for the future.
+You presume on God’s provision in spite of our lack of action.
+You don’t exert self-control, so you don’t save or invest as we should.

 Self-control is one of the most difficult things when it comes to money and investing.
-Without it, we tend to do things on impulse, sometimes based on emotion – most often fear or greed.
-Moderation in our finances understands when enough is enough – when we have spent enough, saved enough, and taken enough risk.
-We have to learn to say “no” to ourselves and also to others who may be trying to lead us in a wrong direction.
+You tend to do things on impulse, sometimes based on emotion.
+Moderation in our finances understands when enough is enough – when you have spent enough, saved enough, and taken enough risk.
+You have to learn to say “no” to ourselves and also to others who may be trying to lead us in a wrong direction.

-It is prudent to seek reasonable investment returns using a diverse and moderate investment allocation suited to meeting your investment objectives.
-But the attempt to outperform “the market” often, paradoxically, increases the odds that you will not meet your investment objectives.
+It is prudent to seek reasonable investment returns using a diverse and moderate investment allocation suited to meet your investment objectives.
+The attempt to outperform “the market” often, paradoxically, increases the odds that you will not meet your investment objectives.
 As Ben Carlson said in his excellent book, “A Wealth of Common Sense,” “If your portfolio is able to meet your goals, who cares if you beat the market or not?”